mixpanel/docs/pages/docs/tracking-methods/integrations/launchdarkly.md

 ## Exporting data from LaunchDarkly

 In order to perform its analyses, Mixpanel needs impression events.
 These events tell Mixpanel which user was exposed to which variant at which time.
-The shape of events must look as follows:
+These events must look like this:

 ```json
 {